pjliddy/game-project-scope-study/study.md

 ### 7. Game Over
-As a player, I want to see when the game is over so that I can learn who won and choose to play again.
+As a player, I want to see when the game is over so that I can learn who won and see how many games I have won.
 - **User:** authenticated
 - **View:** Game Over
 - **Header View State:** Private